CANDOR: THE QUALITY OF

 wisdom, and joy.

-programs, shaped by the needs, desires, and brilliance of our communities.
+Rooted in disability justice, we resolve to build economic opportunities that honor our capacities by creating responsive programs, shaped by the needs, desires, and brilliance of our communities.

 For example: leading accessibility audits and workshops, growing culturally relevant food at our farm, freely distributing produce, creating pathways for Disabled artists, or modeling radical inclusivity at our eco-grocery store.
 Each is a refusal of scarcity, a commitment to access, and a strategy for collective liberation.
 We build jobs for us, by building systems